adsabs/ADSfulltext/docs/Overview.md

    * ii) The relative path of the article is determind from the bibliographic code, BibCode.
 The BibCode is converted into a **pair-tree path**, e.g., MNRAS2014 becomes MN/RA/S2/01/4/.
 This is to both not run into the unix file limit per directory, and make indexable searching faster.

- 5. *ErrorHandler**Worker*** TBD
+ 5. ErrorHandler**Worker**

  This worker communicates with the ErrorHandler**Queue**.
 Any worker that runs into an exception error and exits, will be placed into the ErrorHandler**Queue**.
-The worker should then attempt to find the problem article, and attempt to fix the problem, otherwise discard it into the log files for manual intervention.
+The worker determines who the sender was, and re-runs all of the problem files.
+If they fail a second time, they are discarded from the queue system.
+For the PDFFileExtractor**Worker**, it will resubmit all of the individual jobs back to the PDFFileExtractor**Queue**, and carry out the same logic as above.

 # Extraction Settings